AmariLuigi/isthiscardworthit/README.md

 - `pnpm dev` - Start development server
 - `pnpm build` - Build for production
 - `pnpm preview` - Preview production build

-## Acknowledgments

-This project is based on [divicards-site](https://github.com/shonya3/divicards-site) by shonya3 and uses assets and data from the Path of Exile community.

 ## Disclaimer